dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 Remember:
  - **All the charts are interactive.** Use the mousewheel to zoom, and drag & drop to pan.
- - **Charts are not computed if the section they're under is folded while the code runs.** To manually load a chart, click the Run (Play) icon next to the code block above it.
+ - **Charts will not be generated if the section they're under is folded while the notebook is running.** To manually load a chart after running the notebook, click on the square to the left of the *Show Code* button.
+Or simply use *Run all* again after unfolding the section.

 ```python
 spinorama_chart_common = (frequency_response_chart(sidebyside=speakers_fr_splnorm.index.unique('Speaker').size > 1, data=